StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/code-examples.md

 const stsTraceAgentOpenTelemetryEndpoint = "http://localhost:8126/open-telemetry"
 ```

 The second part is OpenTelemetry tracer definitions.
-StackState uses these to determine what type of interpretation will be used for
+StackState uses these to determine which type of interpretation to use for
 your trace.
 You need to specify the following:

 ```javascript